-The construction cost to implement corrosion control at the Woodward Water Treatment Plant is expected to be $4.95 million and the annual operating cost is estimated at $310,000.
+The construction cost to implement corrosion control at the Woodward Water Treatment Plant was approximately $4.57 million and the annual operating cost currently averages $330,000.

 Lead is a naturally-occurring metal and was used extensively for thousands of years in a wide range of household products, including plumbing materials and paint.
 Lead is toxic to humans.
 Ongoing exposure to even small amounts of lead can be harmful to human health, especially for babies, young children and women planning a pregnancy and pregnant women.
 Children absorb lead more easily than adults.
 Pregnant women and women planning a pregnancy can pass lead built up in their blood and bones to their unborn baby during pregnancy.
 Lead can affect developing babies causing premature birth, lower birthweight, decreased intellectual development, learning difficulties and reduced growth.

 - Learning disabilities